aspose-cells/Aspose.Cells-Doc-md/net/UI-Components/aspose-cells-gridjs/custommenu/_index.md

 weight: 250
 url: /net/aspose-cells-gridjs/custommenu/
 description: This article describes how to configure context menus for GridJs.
-keywords: custom menu, context menu
+keywords: custom menu items, context menu
 ---

 # Custom context menus
-We have some build in context menus ,for example insert/delete row/column and so on However if user want to custom context menus.
+We have some build in context menu items ,for example insert/delete row/column and so on However if user want to custom context menu items.
-We support set context menus in load options. for example:
+We support set context menu items in load options. for example:
 ```javascript
         const onMyActionClick1 = (sheet) => {